ChairLeg39/VBA-challenge/README.md

 1. Open the Excel workbook titled Multiple_year_stock_data.xlsm, with the stock data organized by year in separate worksheets.
 2. Access the VBA editor by navigating to the 'Developer' tab, then clicking on the 'Visual Basic' icon.
 3. Run the script by pressing 'Run Sub'.
-4. Review the analysis results presented on each worksheet, which will include the stock ticker, yearly change, percentage change, and total stock volume, along with the greatest increase, decrease, and total volume metrics.
+4. Review the analysis results presented on each worksheet, which will include the ticker symbol, yearly change, percentage change, and total stock volume, along with the greatest increase, decrease, and total volume metrics.

 ## Contribution
 Contributions are welcome.
 To propose changes, please reach out with your suggestions or open an issue in the project repository.